emhart/10-simple-rules-data-storage/manuscript/manuscript.md

  - Does the target journal mandate data deposition?

 None of these questions have universal answers, nor are they the only questions one should ask before starting data acquisition.
-But, as for Rule 1, knowing the what, when, and how of *your* use of the data will bring you close to a reliable roadmap on how to handle data from acquisition through publication to archive.
+But knowing the what, when, and how of *your* use of the data will bring you close to a reliable roadmap on how to handle data from acquisition through publication to archive.